 Can demonstrate a history of/ability to collaborate with colleagues across the campus and beyond

 Funding Period and Expectations:

-The funding period will be one calendar year, beginning January 2022.
+The funding period will be the current fiscal year.
 During the funding period, participants are required to:

 Identify a Project Lead to serve as primary contact (must be a UW Tacoma faculty or staff member)

-Participate in five cohort meetings led by the Office of Global Affairs (OGA)
+Participate in two cohort meetings led by the Office of Global Affairs (OGA)